 For the full list of speakers and session information, please go to WPFC2020-digital.com.

 Interested in attending the digital edition of WPFC 2020?
 Check out the programme and register now!
 The number of online slots is limited, so reserve your spot ahead of time.

-Christiane Amanpour, Chief International Correspondent for CNN, was appointed as a UNESCO Goodwill Ambassador for Freedom of Expression and Journalists Safety in April 2015.
+Christiane Amanpour, Chief International Anchor for CNN, was appointed as a UNESCO Goodwill Ambassador for Freedom of Expression and Journalist Safety in April 2015.